sijmenw/udacity-project04-advanced-lane-finding/README.md

 if they would differ too much from an "expected value" (hardcoded for distance, compared to eachother for curvature), the fit would not be used to predict the next fit.

-If a previous fit was found, the starting place for the window lane search is limited to a range from the precvious fit (+- 50 pixels).
+If a previous fit was found, the starting place for the window lane search is limited to a range from the previous fit (+- 50 pixels).

 If no passing fit was found for over 10 images, the Fit object is reset and the lane search will be attempted from scratch.

-My output video can be found in this repo: `output_vid.mp4`.
+My output video can be found in this repo under the name: `output_vid.mp4`.

 ---